46 STEM and Math Movies for Kids and Teens

 Another terrific math movie for kids is “Flatland.”
 This unique film takes place in a two-dimensional world inhabited by geometric shapes.
 When a sphere from our three-dimensional world visits Flatland, he is initially met with skepticism and fear.
 But as he begins to teach the Flatlanders about the third dimension, they start to see the world in a whole new way.
 This is a great film for kids who are interested in geometry and physics, as it will help them understand some of the basic concepts of our world.
 NR, Short Story

 The Knights of South Bronx is a 2004 American drama film directed by Robert Rodriguez.
-It is based on the true story of David Ortiz, who founded the Documentary about numbers in education system KIPP NYC College Prep charter school.
+It is based on the true story of David Ortiz, a high school math teacher, who founded the Documentary about numbers in education system KIPP NYC College Prep charter school.
 The movie follows Ortiz as he works to improve the lives of the students at his school and help them succeed academically.
 In addition to its inspiring story, the film is also notable for its use of math in telling its story.
 Throughout the film, numbers are used to show the progress of Ortiz and the students at his school.
 For example, we see Ortiz’s test scores improve from a 12% to a 96%.
 This use of math helps to illustrate the power of education in transforming lives.

 Best Math Movies for Teens

-Donald in Mathmagic Land is a delightful 1957 educational film that teaches its viewers about the fascinating world of mathematics.
+Donald in Mathmagic Land is a delightful 1957 educational film featuring Donald Duck that teaches its viewers about the fascinating world of mathematics.
 Through the use of creative visuals and catchy tunes, the film engages its audience while conveying important mathematical concepts.
 Donald in Mathmagic Land is an excellent resource for teenagers who are interested in exploring the world of mathematics.
 The film covers a wide range of topics, from the history of mathematics to its applications in the real world.
 In addition, the film provides valuable insights into the thinking processes of mathematicians.
 Overall, Donald in Mathmagic Land is an enjoyable and informative film that is sure to inspire its viewers to further their studies in math.

 The math movie “Contact” is a great film for teens and young adults.
 It stars Jamie Foster as a high school student who becomes obsessed with finding a way to contact an extraterrestrial intelligence.
 The movie is full of suspense and excitement, and it will keep you guessing until the very end.
 “Contact” is an excellent film for anyone who loves science fiction or wants to learn more about mathematics and physics.
 Rated PG